 Graduate Fellow, 2013-2014

-I took a wonderful vacation away from work and school hiking 600 miles of the Appalachian Trail from Springer Mountain, Georgia, to Bland, VA this past spring.
+I took a break away from work and school hiking 600 miles of the Appalachian Trail from Springer Mountain, Georgia, to Bland, VA this past spring.
 Although I started on my own, I quickly became immersed in the trail community of smelly hikers and gracious families with hot showers and good meals.
 Along the trail, I encountered several ethical inquiries including: Who am I when no one else knows me or my story?
 Do I deserve to take this time off?
 And what is this trip achieving?

 I quickly realized that not all ideas need a concrete purpose, and I grew to enjoy the presence of new faces, ideas, and beliefs.
-After two months, I decided I had had enough cold rain and spontaneous adventures, and vowed to myself that I would return to Indiana and dedicate future ventures towards service.
-The outlets for community service, mentoring, and inquisitive thinking at The Prindle Institute were just what I was looking for, and I feel very fortunate to be back home in Greencastle this year.
+After two months, I decided I had had enough cold rain and spontaneous adventures, and vowed to myself that I would return home and dedicate future ventures towards service.
+The outlets for community service, mentoring, and inquisitive thinking at The Prindle Institute were just what I was looking for, and I feel very fortunate to be back in Greencastle this year.

 Outside of Prindle, I enjoy running, reading, and kayaking, and spending weekends helping on my parent’s farm in Campbellsville, KY.